Faculty Resources & Services

 Provide students with access to course-related, print materials or audio-visual materials by placing items on reserve at the library’s circulation desk.
 Print materials may include books, copyright cleared articles, instructor’s personal materials and materials which fall under the Fair Dealing Guidelines or Print and Digital Copying Guidelines.

-Please complete the Reserve Request form and submit the resources with the form to Sue Morin at the Library.
+Please complete the Reserve Request form and submit the resources with the form to Caitlin Miller at the Library.

 The Library has laptops and audio-visual equipment that are available for students, staff and faculty to borrow.
 For more information contact the Circulation Desk by sending an email to email@example.com or by calling 250-489-8294 or x.3294.